What is the legal definition of domestic abuse in South Dakota?

 What protections can I get in a protection order?

-A protection order can:
+A protection order can order:

-• order temporary custody and/or visitation;
+- temporary custody and visitation;

-• order temporary child support;
+- temporary child support;

 Whether a judge orders any or all of the above depends on the facts of your case.
+For more information about protections against the abuser having a gun, see our Guns and Protection Orders section.

 In which county can I file for a protection order?